markns/reactive.rocks/content/blog/domain-specific-paas-part-1/index.md

 I'm going to show you how to build an MVP version of these PaaS

 Let's say you work for a company that has some analysts who know a little Python, .
 They want to mash-up (hands up if you remember [those days](https://mashable.com/2009/10/08/top-mashups/?europe=true)! 🙋‍♂️) data from various internal sources, and provide it to business users to be consumed in clients such as Tableau or QlikView (or sure, even Excel).

+Choose the APIs they have access to from the console

+Here's a diagram...

+It's of course mandatory to give our project a serious and corporate sounding name to impress the C-level execs.
+After a few minutes on thesaurus.com, I've decided to go with IntelliFly for these blog posts.

+intellifly-operator
+intellifly-lib
+intellifly-console
+intellifly-deploy

 -----------------